stdtabs/stdtabs.github.io/docs/music-song.md

 ### moveTrack($index, $track)

-This method moves a track from its last position to the given index.
+This method moves a [Track](/music-track.html) from its last position to the given index.

 #### Parameters